jnsnjit/ctf_writeups_and_notes/sec+cert/exam_layout.md

 3. utilize sec+ comptia knowledge FIRST
 4. understand the concepts the question is asking
 5. vendor neutral, know tools, but not exactly how to use the tool

+if I ever want to buy a course again -> diontraining.com/udemy